Top 5 Reasons to go to Thailand Now!

 Thailand’s Buddhist heritage has led to breathtaking temples and historic sites all over the country- particularly in Bangkok and Chiang Mai.
 Regardless of where you go, you are bound to find stunning temples and Thai people are always willing to tell you a story about them.
 You can even find temples on the islands, such as Koh Samui.
 Visiting the temples are typically completely free and you are left to marvel at the beautiful, intricate designs that often are many decades old.

 One of the things that I love about Thailand is that every city is SO different.
 You will find new scenery, pace of life and activities in every city.
 Want to party and have the best upscale meal of your life?
 Head to Bangkok!
 Want to slum it on the beach and shop at inexpensive, local markets?
 Go to Phuket!
 Want to experience a clean, beautiful, historic city that really protrudes the Thai culture?
 Head to Chiang Mai!
 Spending a few days in each if you have the time is a fantastic supplement to island-hopping.

 So, how do you get to Thailand?
 Thailand is extremely easy to get to as there are three major airports: Phuket, Bangkok and Chiang Mai.
-Qatar Airways, for example is my favorite airline that flies to all the major cities.
-We also recommend signing up for Scott’s Cheap Flights alerts.
+We recommend signing up for Scott’s Cheap Flights alerts.
 We love the premium option that sends out constant alerts about flight deals specific to your origin.
 This year, I got the best flight deal of my life from Scott’s cheap flights and I have nothing but good things to say about them ($250 round trip direct from SFO –> BCN).